-To use syslog to store log messages from SAL Gateway, you must update the /etc/rsyslog.conf file.
+To use syslog to store log messages from SAL Gateway, you must update the /etc/ rsyslog.conf file.
 During the installation, you can allow the installer to make the required changes in the syslog configuration file automatically.
 If the installer did not enable syslog during installation, use this procedure to configure syslog to store log message in the appropriate files.

 - 1. Log on to the SAL Gateway host as the root user. - 2.
-Open the /etc/rsyslog.conf file in a text editor. - 3.
+Open the /etc/rsyslog.d/salsyslog.conf file in a text editor. - 3.
 Verify whether the file contains the following entries:

-'''

-local4. /var/log/SALLogs/audit.log

-local5. /var/log/SALLogs/messages.log
+local4. /var/log/SALLogs/audit.log local5. /var/log/SALLogs/messages.log

-'''

 - 4. If the file does not contain the mentioned lines, add the lines to the file. - 5.
-To enable remote agent logging on the local server, ensure that the following lines are present in the file and are uncommented, that is, no pound (#) sign remains at the start of the lines:
+To enable remote agent logging on the local server, open the /etc/rsyslog.conf file.
+Ensure that the following lines are present in the file and are uncommented, that is, no pound (#) sign remains at the start of the lines:

 '''

 $ModLoad imudp

 $UDPServerRun 514

+$IncludeConfig /etc/rsyslog.d/.conf

 '''